Hrishikesh-S-Nair/MOS-Characteristics/README.md

 This project is licensed under the [MIT License](LICENSE).
 You have the freedom to use, modify, and distribute the code according to the terms of the license.

----

-This repository aims to provide comprehensive Ngspice simulations to enhance your understanding of various MOSFET devices.
-By exploring the different simulation files, you can gain insights into the behavior of depletion NMOS, enhancement NMOS, standard NMOS, PMOS, and Pseudo NMOS circuits.